Can a Lightweight Automated AI Pipeline Solve Research-Level Mathematical Problems?: Abstract

 \section{Abstract}

 Large language models (LLMs) have recently achieved remarkable success in generating rigorous mathematical proofs, with ``AI for Math'' emerging as a vibrant field of research \citep{ju2026aimathematicsprogresschallenges}.
 While these models have mastered competition-level benchmarks like the International Mathematical Olympiad \citep{huang2025winninggoldimo2025, duan2025goldmedallevelolympiadgeometrysolving} and show promise in research applications through auto-formalization \citep{wang2025ariaagentretrievaliterative}, their deployment via lightweight, natural-language pipelines for research problems remains underexplored.
 In this work, we demonstrate that next-generation models (e.g., Gemini 3 Pro, GPT-5.2 Pro), when integrated into a streamlined automated pipeline optimized for \textbf{citation-based verification}, can solve sophisticated research-grade problems.
 We evaluate our pipeline on two novel datasets: (1) the \textbf{ICCM \cite{iccm2025_website} problem sets} (comparable to the S.-T. Yau College Student Mathematics Contest \cite{yau_contest_intro}) proposed by leading mathematicians \citep{shanghai2026mathchallenge}, and (2) the \textbf{``First Proof'' problem set} \citep{abouzaid2026proof}, consisting of previously unpublished research questions.
 Our pipeline generated candidate proofs for all problems in the first two ICCM sets and the ``First Proof'' set.
 The solutions for the first two ICCM sets and Problem 4 of the ``First Proof'' set have been fully verified by our team.
 All generated proofs have been submitted to the official organization, and our generated results are publicly available at \url{https://github.com/ml1301215/question_sets-test_results}.
-We plan to open-source the complete pipeline methodology in due course.
+We have open-sourced the code and developed a user-friendly UI for this workflow, accessible at \url{https://github.com/ml1301215/research-math-assistant}.